-Any employee who believes they may be an Information Insider must immediately report their concerns to the CIO or Corporate Compliance Manager who will assess the information and determine if trading restrictions are necessary.
+Any employee who believes they may be an Information Insider must immediately report their concerns to the CIO, General Counsel or Head of Risk and Compliance who will assess the information and determine if trading restrictions are necessary.

 13. Prohibition against market manipulation